Primary Enforcement Authority for the Underground Injection Control Program

 What are the core elements of a primacy application or program revision?

-UIC Program regulations at 40 CFR part 145 identify six core elements of a UIC primacy application or substantial program revision.
 Each of the six requirements are identified below.
-For a new primacy application all documents are required.
-For program revisions, depending on the nature of a state’s UIC program changes, a state may need to revise one or more of the six core elements and submit a revised primacy application to EPA.
+All documents are required for a new primacy application.
+For program revisions, depending on the nature of the UIC program changes, a state, territory, or tribe may need to revise one or more of the six core elements and submit a revised primacy application to the EPA.

-States seeking primacy under Section 1425 must demonstrate that their Class II regulations are effective in preventing underground injection that endangers USDWs.
+Must specify that approval is sought under sections 1422 or 1425 of the SDWA. | Describes the administration, implementation and enforcement of the applicant’s UIC program. | SDWA Section 1425: Applicants must demonstrate that their Class II regulations are effective in preventing underground injection that endangers USDWs. | |||

 What states, territories, and tribes are currently in the primacy application or program revision process?